Jonathan Adelstein

 Jonathan Steven Adelstein is an American political appointee and trade association president.
 He was nominated to posts by Republican President George W. Bush and Democratic President Barack Obama, serving as a Commissioner of the Federal Communications Commission (FCC) and Administrator of the United States Department of Agriculture (USDA) Rural Utilities Service.

 From 2012 to 2022, Mr. Adelstein served as the President and CEO of the Wireless Infrastructure Association (WIA), which represents over 200 companies that own and build wireless broadband facilities in the United States.
 During his tenure, WIA tripled in revenue, achieved a number of federal policy goals, and established a state program that successfully steered legislation in over 30 states.

-Adelstein joined DigitalBridge on 1 June 2022 as the Managing Director and Head of Global Policy and Public Investment.
+Adelstein joined DigitalBridge on 1 June 2022 as the managing director and head of global policy and public investment.
+In April 2024, he was named as the executive vice president, chief strategy, and external affairs officer at TWN.
+He also serves as the senior advisor to Vertical Bridge.

 Education

 Adelstein received an M.A. in History and a B.A., with Distinction, in Political Science from Stanford University.
 He attended Harvard Kennedy School at Harvard University and served as a Teaching Fellow in history at Harvard and a Teaching Assistant at Stanford.